How to File Taxes in 2024

 - South Dakota

-*New Hampshire does not have traditional income taxes on W-2 wages, but the state does assess a small tax on dividends and interest, though this is set to phase out in 2027.
+*New Hampshire does not have traditional income taxes on W-2 wages, but the state does assess a small tax on dividends and interest, though this is set to phase out after tax year 2024 (filed in 2025).

-The other states’ rates run from as much as 13% to almost nothing and may vary by income or be assessed at a flat rate.
+The other states’ rates run from as much as 13.3% (California) to as little as 3.07% (Pennsylvania) and may vary by income or be assessed at a flat rate.

 Depending on where you live, you might also have to contend with local taxes and even school district taxes.
 Some cities only have one, but some homeowners might find they are double-taxed: once by their town and once by their school district, even if they don’t have kids attending.